Maroju100/Capstone-Yield-prediction-and-Variety-recommender/README.md

 ## Further Work

-* Quantify Recommendations for Varieties:
+* Quantify Recommendations for Varieties: Currently the direction in which the factors affect yield is available.
+I would like to quantify these effects and hopefully give more precise recommendations.
 * Incorporate More Weather Variables: Temperature, Humidity, Hours of Sunlight
 * Incorporate Soil Data
-* Gather Location-Based Variety Data for Recommendations
+* Gather Location-Based Variety Data for Recommendations: If all the varieties can be tested at the different locations, then varieties for which there wasn't data before can be recommended to particular locations
-* Attempt to use mixed models (treating Year as Random Variable)
+* Attempt to use mixed models (treating some predictors as Random Variable)

 ## References